Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Estimating the amount of space you’ll need

-If you’re starting a business or planning to lease or buy office space, you’re likely concerned about how much space you need.
-While there are no definitive answers, there are some general guidelines to consider for an ideal office workflow
+If you’re starting a business or planning to lease or buy office space, you’re likely thinking about how much space you’ll need.
+While there’s no one-size-fits-all answer, some general guidelines can help you plan for an efficient office workflow:

 Did You Know?Did you know

 Your office environment affects productivity.
-Factors like decor, artificial lighting, noise and a less-than-ideal floor plan can affect mood, morale and motivation.
+Factors like decor, artificial lighting, noise and an inefficient floor plan can influence mood, morale and motivation.

 How to determine how much office space you need

-Follow these four steps to assess your office space needs accurately.
+Follow these four steps to assess your office space needs.

-Odest T. Riley, broker and partner at Social Premier Property Management, emphasized the importance of tailoring office space to employees’ roles and work habits.
+Odest T. Riley, broker and partner at SoCal Premier Property Management, emphasized the importance of tailoring office space to employees’ roles and work habits.
 “There is no reason to have an individual desk assigned to every member of a sales team if a large portion of their time is spent in the streets drumming up business,” Riley explained.
-However, large, business-focused teams that work together require ample space.
+However, large teams that collaborate closely still require adequate space.

 • How many employees do you currently have?